mengzzz0628/syllabus.space/FUTURE.md

-* reasonable production error messages exception.development.html.ep = mojo/debug.html.ep (with mojo/menubar.html.ep) exception.html.ep

-* audit for all sudo in all controller and all model functions
+MORE IMPORTANT

+get hypnotoad running via service

+BUG* students list their own upload, but not see it (needs Student/Viewown)

+BUG* student can squirrel away file with wrong file name for homework, and/or not displayed?

 * https rather than http (joel berger, mojolicious hypnotoad)

-* bioiscomplete, cioiscomplete

 * SMS confirmation on new computers --- instructors, special sites (e.g., book.ivo-welch.info/instructor)

-* bulk registration of students, with limits to authentication on a particular computer?
+* maybe bulk registration of students, with limits to authentication to local method

+* add more automatic tests, esp with respect to web controller

+* unenroll from a course?  course info stays, but student does not see it in signed-up list?

+* complete captcha for email sending

+LESS IMPORTANT

 * users can limit authentication to specific method only (e.g., via email only, via google only, via facebook only, via local only)

+* maybe prevent original instructor from being removed by TA

+* grep all Model/Model.pm functions for sudo double-security safety

 * add permanent testsite, instructor read-only  readonly.testsite.syllabus.space

-* maybe prevent original instructor from being removed by TA

-* add more automatic tests, esp with respect to web

-* carton?  docker?

-* unenroll from a course

-* in MkTestSite, copy the corpfin template and make the files all public; also, add a syllabus, etc.,  maybe make ivowel an instructor, too.